Tencent/libpag/README.md

 With the flexible editing APIs from PAG SDK, developers can easily change the layer structure of a single PAG file, mix multiple PAG files into one composition, or replace texts and images with all pre-designed animation effects applied at runtime.
-It reduces tons of coding work for product features like video templates.
+It reduces tons of coding work for product xxx features like video templates.

 ## System Requirements